Big-Life-Lab/cchsflow/README.md

 Searching `BMI` in variables.csv shows `HWTGBMI` calculates BMI with two decimal places for all cycles for all respondents using the respondents' untruncated height and weight.

-    # calculate BMK for each CCHS cycle
+    # calculate BMI for each CCHS cycle
     cchs2001 <- RecWTable(dataSource = cchs2001,
                 variableDetails = varDetails,
                 datasetName = "cchs-82M0013-E-2001-c1-1-general-file",